angrybacon/doomsday-wiki/markdown/articles/2019/03/05/worlds-end.md

 Meme cards aside, the actual deck construction currently under consideration isn't too far removed from pre-ban lists.
 As Frenzy and Burning Wish do not pair well Wish has been cut and obviously Probe is now gone too.
-Tendrils comes back into the main and some extra cantrip effects and discard are added.
+Tendrils come back into the main and some extra cantrip effects and discard are added.
 Some tricks remain from pre-ban era.
 Conjurer's Bauble remains at least a one-of alongside Act on Impulse to enable an easy non-Frenzy pile.